MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-policies.md

 To publish the filter policy for the Seattle store, follow these steps:

 1. Go to the Seattle filter policy you created.
-You should be on this screen already if you followed the above steps.
+You should be on this screen already if you followed the preceding steps.
 1. Select **Publish**.

 ## Create filter policy for Chicago store